We are very happy to introduce you to Louise Jackson, ICMP's first Professor and our newly appointed Associate Dean (Academic Development).

 Louise brings a wealth of experience in institutional and staff development.
 Her appointment means that there will be more opportunities for our faculty to engage in scholarly practice and curriculum development, all of which impacts on the quality of the student experience."

-We recently met with Louise to find out more about herself, her new role at ICMP and her musical background and interests.
+We recently met with Louise to find out more about her new role at ICMP as well as her background and interests.

 Welcome to ICMP Louise!
 We are very excited to have you on board.
 First of all, could you tell us how did you end up in music & higher education?